Building Construction Courses

 Introduction to the skills and knowledge base needed to effectively finish the interior of a structure.
 Floor finish techniques include traditional hardwood, floating laminate systems, and ceramic tile installation.
 Wall finish techniques focus on gypsum board products, wood paneling, and ceramic tile.
 The application of unitized ceiling finish systems such as suspended ceilings and acoustic tile is covered as well as textured finishes applied over gypsum board products.
 Applicable IRC code standards for interior finish are studied and applied.
 3 Credits (1 Lecture - 6 Lab) Corequisite(s): BCT109.

 Weather Resistant Barriers and Finishes

 Principles of concrete design, including water/cement ratios, proportions of ingredients, reinforced concrete, concrete footers and walls, finishing with hand and power trowel equipment, and proper methods of curing and testing concrete.
-3 Credits (1 Lecture - 6 Lab) Corequisite(s): BCT102 and BCT103 or BCT103 and BCT104.
+3 Credits (1 Lecture - 6 Lab) Corequisite(s): BCT103 and BCT104.